 Getting The Hell Outta There

 To make a long story a little bit shorter, I began to share my panic and anxiety with others.
 Thankfully I had/have an amazing support team.
 I read books and websites, and found out that over 2 million people annually suffer from panic disorders.
 I realized the more I shared, the more people I related with, and the better I felt.
 The best quote I ever read from a book was “Anxiety is like a big, angry dog chasing you…you keep running, it keeps chasing.
 When you stop running, and turn and face it…it stops chasing you.”
 Something like that anyway.
 That quote forever changed my life.

 The point is that every fear in our life, is self-imposed.
 We create anxiety, panic, fear and stress.
-We are afraid to change, we run from our issues and hide from our problems, because we think that we are weird and that no one will understand.
+We are afraid to change, we run from our issues, and hide from our problems.
+We think that we are weird, and that no one will understand.
 We try to cover everything up, and act ‘perfect’ on the outside.
 Guess what?
 Those anxious thoughts will continue to chase you.
 They will limit you and keep you from living a great, full and amazing life.

-I can’t say I have had the worst life, but I can say with 100% of my heart that I have been to what was my HELL and I got the HELL outta there.
-You too can get out of that place and have the life you always wanted.
+I can’t say I have had the worst life, but I can say with 100 percent of my heart, that I have been to what was my HELL, and I got the HELL outta there.
+You too can get out of that place, and have the life you always wanted.

 How To Break Free

 - Face it.
 If you have fears and anxieties and panic about things, then they are real to you.
 Share them, talk about them, write them down and voice them with all people who care about you.
 Own your fears.
 Even go see someone professional.
 Get the crap off of your chest and heart.
 Seriously.
 The sooner you do this, the sooner it’s gone.